Cartography in GIS

 A map is a graphic representation of spatial relationships on the Earth or other planets.
 Maps can take on many forms and sizes, depending on the intended use of the map.
-Maps no longer refer only to hardcopy output.
-In this manual, the maps discussed begin as digital files and may be printed later as GeoPDFs, slides, word processing documents, or hardcopy.
+Maps no longer refer only to hard-copy output.
+In this manual, the maps discussed begin as digital files and may be printed later than GeoPDFs, slides, word processing documents, or hard copy.

 Therefore, maps usually contain several annotation elements to explain the map.
 Annotation is any explanatory material that accompanies a map to denote graphical features on the map.
 This annotation may take the form of:

 - Neatlines, and Tick Marks

 - Symbols (north arrows)

 Map scale is a statement that relates distance on a map to distance on the Earth’s surface.
 It is perhaps the most important information on a map, since the level of detail and map accuracy are both factors of the map scale.